itzmeanjan/ml-kem/README.md

 cmake version 3.25.1
 ```

-- For testing Kyber KEM implementation, you need to globally install `google-test` library and headers.
-Follow [this](https://github.com/google/googletest/tree/main/googletest#standalone-cmake-project) guide, if you don't have it installed.
+- For testing ML-KEM implementation, you need to globally install `google-test` library and headers.
+Follow guide @ https://github.com/google/googletest/tree/main/googletest#standalone-cmake-project, if you don't have it installed.
-- For benchmarking Kyber KEM implementation, targeting CPU systems, you'll need to have `google-benchmark` header and library globally installed.
+- For benchmarking ML-KEM implementation, you'll need to have `google-benchmark` header and library globally installed.
 I found guide @ https://github.com/google/benchmark#installation helpful.

 > [!NOTE]
-> If you are on a machine running GNU/Linux kernel and you want to obtain *CPU cycle* count for KEM routines, you should consider building `google-benchmark` library with `libPFM` support, following https://gist.github.com/itzmeanjan/05dc3e946f635d00c5e0b21aae6203a7, a step-by-step guide.
+> If you are on a machine running GNU/Linux kernel and you want to obtain *CPU cycle* count for ML-KEM routines, you should consider building `google-benchmark` library with `libPFM` support, following https://gist.github.com/itzmeanjan/05dc3e946f635d00c5e0b21aae6203a7, a step-by-step guide.
 Find more about libPFM @ https://perfmon2.sourceforge.net.

 > [!TIP]
-> Git submodule based dependencies will mostly be imported automatically, but in case that doesn't work, you can manually initialize and update them by issuing `$ git submodule update --init` from inside the root of this repository.
+> Git submodule based dependencies will normally be imported automatically, but in case that doesn't work, you can manually initialize and update them by issuing `$ git submodule update --init` from inside the root of this repository.

 ## Testing

-For testing functional correctness and conformance with Kyber specification, you have to issue
+For testing functional correctness of this implementation and conformance with ML-KEM draft standard, you have to issue

 > [!NOTE]
 > Known Answer Test (KAT) files living in [this](./kats/) directory are generated by following (reproducible) steps, described in https://gist.github.com/itzmeanjan/c8f5bc9640d0f0bdd2437dfe364d7710.